GLOBAL MARKETS-Stocks struggle after tech reboot, euro in ECB crosshairs

 Markets in Sydney .AXJO and Hong Kong .HSI were just better than flat though and, in a reminder of the risks, Jakarta .JKSE nosedived 5% on plans to re-introduce COVID-19 social restrictions in the Indonesian capital.

-Like Europe though, Wall Street futures traded down between 0.5%-0.7% ahead of trading there.
+Like Europe though, Wall Street futures were down between 0.5%-0.6% ahead of the restart there following the wild recent run, in which super-charged tech stocks like Tesla TSLA.O and Apple AAPL.O were suddenly torpedoed. .N

 Concerns about demand for fuel also had oil prices back under pressure, in an indication of wavering confidence in global growth.
 O/R